mmerc00/awesomeweatherapp/README.md

 # Weather Dashboard
-User can access the currebt weather info of any desired city.
+User can access the current weather info of any desired city.

 ## Technologies Used